 What happens if you are arrested in Ireland?
 Find out more about warrants and the rules governing arrests.

-What is the legal basis for detaining you after you have been arrested in Ireland?
+What is the legal basis for detaining you after you have been arrested?

 This document discusses what constitutes unlawful arrest and detention in Ireland and how evidence produced from it is treated in court.